Quake In Chinas Tibet Kills 126 With Tremors Felt In Nepal, India - UrduPoint

 Surveillance images published by CCTV showed people running through a store's aisles as shelves shook violently, sending objects like toys tumbling to the ground.

-At least 126 people have been confirmed dead and 188 others injured as of 7:00 pm, CCTV said.
+At least 126 people have been confirmed dead and 188 others injured, CCTV said.

 Twenty-eight people in critical condition were transferred to hospital for treatment and 3,609 houses had collapsed, it added.